memgraph/docs/docs/how-to-guides/work-with-docker.md

 files inside the container to restore data, or CSV files you will use to import data with `CSV LOAD` clause.

+Bind mounts do not handle data permissions which could cause issues with permissions.
 #### Set up the configuration

 If you want a certain configuration setting to be applied during this run only,